JoshDoug/Notes/C#/Language-Basics.md

 # C# Langauge Basics & Characteristics

 Characteristics of C#:

 * Strongly typed
 * Object Orientated
 * Supports multiple programming paradigms: imperative, declarative, functional, generic

 C# and the .NET Framework:

-* .NET supports C#, Visual Basic, JScript, F#?, and others
+* .NET supports C#, Visual Basic, JScript, F#, and others
-* .NET is at the core of ASP.NET, Windows Forms, Windows Presentation Foundation (WPF), and more
+* .NET is at the core of ASP.NET, Windows Presentation Foundation (WPF), and more

 C# Versions: